6 Things to Know Before Traveling to Seville

 In the summer, temperatures skyrocket and many small businesses in the city close up shop, especially in August, as they take vacations.
 Fall and winter are generally milder months with less touristy crowds, making them a pleasant option for visiting.

-2. Don’t plan on running errands in the afternoon
+2. Don’t Run Errands in the Afternoon

 One of the most important things to know before traveling to Seville is that the siesta tradition still lives on.
-This doesn’t necessarily mean that everyone goes and takes a nap in the middle of the day—though it can be a refreshing way to beat the heat in the scorching summer months.
-Generally, it means that many businesses close from around 2 to 5 p.m.
+This doesn’t necessarily mean that everyone goes and takes a nap in the middle of the day—though it can be a refreshing way to beat the heat in Seville during the scorching summer months.
+Generally, it means that many businesses close from around 2 to 5 pm.
 This allows employees to go home, rest, and enjoy a leisurely lunch with family before coming back for the afternoon.

 The city doesn’t go completely silent during siesta.
 Bars and restaurants will stay open for locals to eat lunch, and most larger supermarkets and brand-name stores don’t close, either.
 However, most smaller shops still continue this tradition, so plan your errands accordingly.